4 Types Of Eagles in Florida (With Pictures)

 Audubon EagleWatch Program | Monitors and protects bald eagle nests in Florida |

-We must keep a careful balance between growth and protecting nature to save the bald eagle and other Florida species.
-By supporting laws like the Endangered Species Act and the Migratory Bird Treaty Act, we can help these birds thrive for years to come.
+To save the bald eagle and other Florida species, we must carefully balance growth and protecting nature.
+By supporting laws like the Endangered Species Act and the Migratory Bird Treaty Act, we can help these birds thrive for years.

 Fascinating Facts About Eagles in Florida

 Eagles are amazing birds, and Florida is home to some of the most interesting ones.
 From the famous bald eagle to the stunning golden eagle, these birds capture the hearts of many.
-They are loved by birdwatchers and nature lovers.
+Birdwatchers and nature lovers love them.

 Eagles in Florida are known for their amazing skills.
 Bald eagles can fly as fast as 100 mph when they dive to catch food.
 Both bald and golden eagles can see a rabbit from three miles away.
 They are true rulers of the sky.